+855 (0) 86 665 567

 Banteay Srei Temple

 Located 35km from Siem Reap, Banteay Srei can be reached using several backroads.
 It is recommended to leave early morning to avoid the heat as most routes are non-shaded.
 The route passes small villages and a mix of paved and dirt roads.
-Depending on the preference of the client we can cycle quiet new main roads, backroads or the busier main road that leads from Angkor to Banteay Srei.
-On the way there are possibilities to visit the landmine museum, combine the visit with or Kbal Spean (Thousand lingars river).
+Depending on the preference of the client we can cycle quiet new main roads, backroads, or the busier main road that leads from Angkor to Banteay Srei.
+On the way, there are possibilities to visit the landmine museum and combine the visit with Kbal Spean (Thousand Lingars River).

 Total trip time: 5 hours